Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

 ## Overview

-I was curious about the relationship between a security's intraday price movement (high-low) and its return for that day.
+I was curious about the relationship between a security's intraday price movement **(high-low as a percentage of open price)** and its return for that day.

 Imports:
 ```python